The Shaky State Of The Islamic State

 And relative calm in eastern Syria doesn't mean peace will break out in the more heavily populated western part of the country.
 That's where the Syrian government, with its Russian and Iranian allies, is still at war with multiple rebel groups.

 Greg Myre is a national security correspondent.
-Follow him @gregmyre1.
+Follow him on Twitter @gregmyre1.